romanesmatt/CaesarCipher/README.md

 The project has two methods for breaking the cipher: breakCipher() and chiSquares().
 In this project, the cipher is broken using the Chi-squared statistic on the assumption that as the attacker, it does not know what the offset is.
 The Chi-squared statistic will provide a number telling us whether two distributions are similar or not.
 The smaller the number, the more similar they are.

  ## Running the Project
  The project has no main method to run it.
 Instead, it uses a series of JUnit tests to run encryption, decryption and breaking of the cipher respectively.
-Each method is commented to reflect the test being conducted.
+Each method inclues Javadoc comments to reflect the test being conducted.